 "Thank you so much," Cynthia Smith

 The resident helped answer some of the family's questions.

 "It's been years since a party has been here with that number of people," he

 B.J.'s family then attended a memorial service held on campus for their son.

 Cynthia Smith appreciated the love for her son.

 B.J. to do this but I still want to find his killer," she said.

-A university spokeswoman confirmed that the Alabama Bureau of Investigation spent the day on campus interviewing students and looking at videos and pictures taken at the party.
+university spokeswoman confirmed that the Alabama Bureau of Investigation spent the day on campus interviewing students and looking at videos and pictures taken at the party.
 The officers will be back on campus Wednesday.